-- When milk contains more than 400,000 cells/ml, it becomes visible in the CMT. - All milk contain somatic cells, because body cells will continuously die and be replaced. - Below 250,000 cells/ml one considers the udder healthy and when above 400,000 cells/ml one expects a sub clinical mastitis. - The CMT therefore is an excellent tool to see if a cow has a sub clinical infection or if a treatment is completely successful. - Every quarter is a separate milk producing unit, so one quarter can be affected while the other is free from infection.
+- When milk contains more than 400,000 cells/ml, it becomes visible in the CMT. - All milk contain somatic cells, because body cells will continuously die and be replaced. - All boundaries are arbitrary, but below 250,000 cells/ml one considers the udder healthy and when above 400,000 cells/ml one expects a sub clinical mastitis. - The CMT therefore is an excellent tool to see if a cow has a sub clinical infection or if a treatment is completely successful. - Every quarter is a separate milk producing unit, so one quarter can be affected while the other is free from infection.